MishaConway/rollbax-toniq/README.md

 # RollbaxToniq

-Integrates Rollbax with Toniq so that is logs any worker exceptions to rollbar.
+Integrates Rollbax with Toniq so that it logs any worker exceptions to rollbar.

 ## Installation